pepmartinez/keuss/docusaurus/docs/usage/buckets.md

 * `bucket_max_size`: maximum number of elements in a bucket, defaults to 1024
 * `bucket_max_wait`: milliseconds to wait before flushing a push bucket: pushes are buffered in a push bucket, which are flushed when they're full (reach `bucket_max_size` elements).
 If this amount of millisecs go by and the push bucket is not yet full, it is flushed as is.
 Defaults to 500.
-* `reserve_delay`: number of seconds a bucket keeps its 'reserved' status when read from mongodb.
-Defaults to 30.
 * `state_flush_period`: changes in state on each active/read bucket are flushed to mongodb every those milliseconds.
 Defaults to 500.
 * `reject_delta_base`, `reject_delta_factor`: if no call to `ko` provide a `next_t`, the backend will set one using a simple grade-1 polynom, in the form of `reject_delta_factor * tries + reject_delta_base`, in millisecs.
 They default to `10000` and `((reserve_delay * 1000) || 30000)` respectively
 * `reject_timeout_grace`: number of seconds to wait since a bucket is reserved/read until it is considered timed out; after this, what is left of the bucket is rejected/retried.
 Defaults to (`reserve_delay` * `0.8`)